AdobeDocs/campaign-standard.es-ES/help/start/using/privacy.md

 >[!NOTE]
 >
 >Este conjunto de herramientas está disponible para ayudarle con la conformidad de privacidad de GDPR, CCPA y PDPA.
-Para obtener más información sobre estas diferentes regulaciones, consulte [esta página](https://helpx.adobe.com/es/campaign/kb/campaign-privacy-overview.html#whatisgdpr).
+For more on these different regulations, see [this section](../../start/using/privacy-management.md#privacy-management-regulations).

 <!--* **GDPR** (General Data Protection Regulation) is the European Union’s (EU) privacy law that harmonizes and modernizes data protection requirements.
 GDPR applies to Adobe Campaign customers who hold data for Data Subjects residing in the EU.